Structure and Curriculum

 The degree programme is comprised of the seven module groups outlined below.

-A1: Foundations of Mathematics
+A1: Mathematical Foundations

 In this module group’s compulsory courses, students gain comprehensive insights into methods of statistics and mathematics as they pertain to computer science.
 These form the basis for understanding the fundamentals of methods employed in computer science.